-Fiesta Antes de Morir was stunningly good.
-Rich and decadent, like truly sipping on beer-ified cake, this decadent stout is extreme and over-the-top, but in such a gratifying way.
-Kind of like polishing off a whole cake by yourself.
-Plus, few breweries manage to balance spice flavors appropriately, and North Park used habanero peppers to great effect in this beer.
+Bourbon Barrel Aged Macaroons Before Dying (2022) was stunningly good.
+Rich and decadent, like truly sipping on beer-ified cookies, this decadent stout is extreme and over the top, but in such a gratifying way.
+Kind of like polishing off a whole box of Girl Scout cookies by yourself.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.